alphasaft/Micro/README.md

 if { [[ Blah blah ]] };
 if { [[ Blah blah ]] } else {};
 ```

+> You thus can't check whether or not a limb is actually present.

 Don't overestimate limbs : a thing such as python's `elif` cannot be implemented with them (nor implemented at all) in Micro :